DWdapengwang/h2o-training-book/hackers_station/start_with_sparkling_water.md

-# Start with Sparkling Water
+# Build with Sparkling Water

 > This short tutorial introduces _Sparkling Water_ project
 enabling H<sub>2</sub>O platform execution on the top of Spark.